 Yrjönkatu Swimming Hall

 In the center of Helsinki, bathing suits are optional at Yrjönkatu Swimming Hall.
 Note that there are separate swim times for women and men.
-The swimming pool, which opened in 1928, was for decades Finland’s only public swimming pool, according to the city of Helsinki website.
+The swimming pool, which opened in 1928, was for decades Finland’s only public swimming pool.
 The stately and ornate facility has an Olympic feel so you can doff your clothes and swim nude in style.